sumaiyanalukwago/Tech-Events-in-Uganda/README.md

 ## May
 - [ ] AgentCon 2025 - Kampala.
 This will be held on Thursday, 21 May 2026  Learn more: https://globalai.community/chapters/kampala/events/agentcon-kampala/
+- [ ]

+ International Conference on Virtual Reality and Augmented Reality in Athletic Training, organized by APSTE, held at Entebbe, Uganda on 07 May 2026.

 ## June